Contentful alternatives in 2026: A guide for enterprise teams

 Cons

-- Not natively AI-first and AI capabilities come through the plugin ecosystem
+• AI capabilities come through the plugin ecosystem rather than natively

 Verdict